 Instruction Duration of SEE SEE CIE Credits 3P Hours per week 3Hours 50Marks 50Marks 1.5

-- 1. Apply the concepts of physics while doing experiments. - 2.
-Understand the nature of the light experimentally. - 3.
-Analyze the behavior of semiconductor materials and optoelectronic devices.
+- 1. Apply the concepts of physics while doing experiments - 2.
+Understand the nature of the light experimentally - 3.
+Analyzethebehaviourofsemiconductormaterialsandoptoelectronicdevices

 After the completion of this course, the student will be able to: